Humanities and Social Science Program

 We live in a world that is overwhelmed by humanitarian needs.
 From politics to products, humanitarianism has become a central consideration.
 But what does it really mean to provide aid to distant others?

 This program introduces students to the basic principles and theories that inform humanitarian interventions.
-Weekly meetings will focus on readings, visits to organizational websites, and students’ projects.
-At the end of the program, students will have a conceptual framework they can apply to any humanitarian crisis in the future.
+Weekly meetings focus on readings, organizational website visits, and student projects.
+At the end of the program, students will have a conceptual framework they can apply to any future humanitarian crisis.

 We will study how the range of humanitarian actors has broadened to include the military, celebrities, and for-profit firms.
-We will also consider how, with the increase in security risks to humanitarians, the viability of long held principles such as neutrality is being questioned in favor of principles like solidarity.
+We will also consider how, with increased security risks to humanitarians, the viability of long-held principles such as neutrality is being questioned in favor of principles like solidarity.
 This seminar will challenge students to consider the ethical, political, and practical issues associated with saving lives and preserving the dignity of people affected by crisis and conflict.

 Final Deliverable